Prince Consort Gallery

-The Prince Consort Gallery (Room 110; V&A Gallery 110) is an exhibition space in the Victoria and Albert Museum (V&A) in South Kensington, London.
-It was constructed in the Victorian era as a display space for what were then some of the V&A's most valuable possessions, and subsequently used to store parts of the museum's textile archive.
+The Prince Consort Gallery (V&A Gallery 110; Room 110) is an exhibition venue in the Victoria and Albert Museum (V&A) in London.
+It was constructed during the Victorian era as a showcase for what were then some of the South Kensington Museum's most valuable possessions.
+Subsequently, the space was reconfigured and used to store parts of the V&A's textile archive.
 The gallery is now used for special events and exhibitions, and occasionally, as a lunchroom for school groups and museum staff.